End to end complete rebuilding of Nestlé's global training and learning homepage.

 This work was the basis of the consideration of 'non-connected employees' in Hire to Retire.

-Heuristic evaluations are certainly one of the less sexy jobs in UX, yet they present a useful way to get the lay of the land before bothering users.
+Heuristic evaluations are certainly one of the less sexy jobs in UX, yet they present a useful way to get the lay of the land cheaply before going to users.

 Far from the most interesting discovery from the survey, nonetheless it is one of the few slides of my final report which can be safely shared publicly.

-My masters thesis project involved investigating 'enterprise 2.0' or corporate social media at CSC, and whether it fulfilled its potential to cross 'boundaries' and enable collaborative working.
+My Masters thesis project, conducted in 2010 and 2011, involved investigating the C3 'enterprise 2.0' or corporate social media system at CSC, and whether it fulfilled its potential to ‘cross boundaries' and enable collaborative working.

 At time of writing (Feb 2018) my main job is as the User Experience Designer for the Hire to Retire (H2R) HR Transformation project at Nestlé.